CobaldAnnotation/CobaldEng/README.md

 To make the formalism simpler, we decided to use so-called generalized semantic classes, which denote not exactly the meaning of a word but are hyperonyms for larger word classes.
 For instance, all words with motion semantics belong to the hyperonym class MOTION, and all words denoting humans &ndash; in the semantic class HUMAN.

 More than that, we reduced the number of the semantic roles.
 For example, full ABBYY Compreno markup suggests different roles for different characteristic dependencies (that is, weight, speed, size, and so on).
 In the generalized variant, all such characteristics correspond to one characteristical role.
-Or, the Compreno model has several slots for temporal relations: Time (`yesterday', `in two days'), Time\_Situation (`when everybody comes'), Time\_Being ('in times of Ivan the Terrible').
+Or, the Compreno model has several slots for temporal relations: Time (‘yesterday’, ‘in two days’), Time\_Situation (‘when everybody comes’), Time\_Being (‘in times of Ivan the Terrible’).
 In the generalized presentation, all these roles correspond to only one Time slot.

 As a result, the number of the hyperonym semantic classes used in the markup was reduced to about 650 classes, and the number of the semantic roles to 143 slots.